matloff/TidyverseSkeptic/README.md

 **data.table** in large datasets said that package "was created by Matt Doyle [sic].
 Who's that?
 No one knows who he is."
 He repeated later, "No one has ever heard of Matt Doyle."
 Actually, many in the audience had indeed heard of Matt Dowle, but in that speaker's world -- the RStudio-educated world" -- his statement about lack of name recognition for Matt was sadly accurate.
-Such is the huge and rapidly growing impact of RStudio on R.

-The reader may say, "If you don't like the Tidyverse, you don't have to use it."
-Sadly, that is not the reality here.
-Hadley declared his intention to essentially replace R with Tidy in his talk in the 2016 useR! conference (as did RStudio ally Roger Peng in the 2018 useR!).
+Such is the huge and rapidly growing impact of RStudio on R.  The reader may say, "If you don't like the Tidyverse, you don't have to use it."
+Sadly, that is not the reality here, given RStudio's dominance.

+Hadley's [talk](https://t.co/7Ey27asCH4) in the 2016 useR! conference amounted to a manifesto, calling for R to modernize along Tidy lines.
+He conceded that this would involve "short-term pain," yet believed it to be very much worthwhile.
+Again, given RStudio's dominance, this revolution in R was sure to follow, which it has.

 The Tidyverse is a vigorous promotional effort by RStudio that has come to dominate the R world.
 As mentioned, the firm has been especially active in the education realm, including gifts of funding and licensed